SShaDe: scalable shape deformation via local representations: Method

 \subsection{Remeshing}

-For the remeshing step, we rely on the approach proposed by Maggioli \etal\cite{maggioli:2023:rematching}, as it can efficiently reduce the vertex count by orders of magnitude, while still preserving the original topology and providing robustness guarantees about the preservation of the underlying geometry.
-Given the original mesh $\M = (V_{\M}, E_{\M}, T_{\M})$ and its remesh $\N = (V_{\N}, E_{\N}, T_{\N})$, the original algorithm also builds an approximately bijective linear mapping $\mathbf{U} \in \Reals^{V_{\N} \times V_{\M}}$ for upsampling scalar functions over $\N$ to scalar functions over $\M$.
-Nonetheless, the map is built using a raw projection of the vertices $V_{\M}$ onto the nearest surface points of $\N$, an operation who has a $\BigO{|V_{\M}| |T_{\N}|}$ cost.
-To further reduce this cost, we exploit the fact that each vertex $v \in V_{\N}$ is associated with a Voronoi region $R_v \subset V_{\M}$ onto $\M$, and that $R_v$ is a topological 2-disk.
-In this scenario, the original region $R_v$ must be represented by the dual Voronoi area of $v$ on $\N$, meaning that it is contained inside the triangle fan around $v$.
+For the remeshing step, we require a procedure that can efficiently reduce the vertex count by orders of magnitude, while still preserving the original topology and providing robustness guarantees about the preservation of the underlying geometry.
+Maggioli \etal~\cite{maggioli:2023:rematching} proposed a remeshing algorithm that obtains a farthest point sampling of the surface and constructs an intrinsic Delaunay triangulation from the dual Voronoi decomposition.
+The method associates each vertex $v$ and triangle $t$ of the remeshed shape to, respectively, a Voronoi region $R_v$ and a geodesic triangle $t_g$ on the high-resolution mesh.
+Given the original mesh $\M = (V_{\M}, E_{\M}, T_{\M})$ and its remesh $\N = (V_{\N}, E_{\N}, T_{\N})$, the method also builds an approximately bijective linear mapping $\mathbf{U} \in \Reals^{V_{\N} \times V_{\M}}$ for upsampling scalar functions over $\N$ to scalar functions over $\M$.
+Nonetheless, the map is built using a raw projection of the vertices $V_{\M}$ onto the nearest surface points of $\N$.
+This operation has a $\BigO{|V_{\M}| |T_{\N}|}$ cost, which can quickly become inefficient as the vertex count of $\M$ increases.

+To solve this issue and further reduce the cost of the projection operation, we exploit the fact that each vertex $v \in V_{\N}$ is associated with a Voronoi region $R_v \subset V_{\M}$ onto $\M$, and that $R_v$ is a topological 2-disk.
+In this scenario, the original region $R_v$ must be represented by the dual Voronoi area of $v$ on $\N$, meaning that it is contained inside the triangle fan around $v$ (\ie, the dual Voronoi area of $v$ is the region of the mesh which is closer to $v$ than to any other vertex, as shown in red the inset figure).
 Thus, for each vertex $v \in V_{\N}$, we project the region $R_v$ onto the nearest surface points of the triangle fan around $v$.
 Statistically, the number of triangles incident on a vertex on a manifold mesh is always about 6-7, meaning that the projection operation for a Voronoi region has a $\BigO{|R_v|}$ cost.
 By summing across all the regions, we get

 achieving a significant improvement in the cost of the projection operation.